taytwkim/coco/miniproject/README.md

 # Mini Project

-For this assignment, we revisit the task of compiling Cish to RISC-V that we originally completed in Problem Set 4, but this time our goal is to produce much higher performing RISC-V output.
+For this assignment, we revisit the task of compiling Cish to RISC-V that we originally completed in `ps4`, but this time our goal is to produce much higher performing RISC-V output.

 Specifically, your task is to implement the function `compile` in